metabase/metabase/docs/users-guide/04-asking-questions.md

 You can add subsequent filter steps after every summarize step.
 This lets you do things like summarize by the count of rows per month, and then add a filter on the `count` column to only include rows where the count is greater than 100.
 (This is basically like a SQL `HAVING` clause.)

-Once you're happy with your filter, click **Add filter**, and visualize your results, and your data will be updated with the filter applied.
+Once you're happy with your filter, click **Add filter**, and visualize your results.
+Your data will be updated with the filter applied.

 ![An active filter](./images/notebook/filter-badge.png)